balapitchuka/github_pipelines/README.md

       - one to create the package
       - one to deploy to test
       - one to deploy to production
+  - Each workflow needs `some reason to start`.
+A common reason can be a change in your source control repository, in which case that reason is called an event
 - Actions
   - Each job contains one or more actions
   - Actions are the atomic building blocks that define one step in your job